Hebrews 11

 b.
 God does not give faith without effort on man’s part.

-5. “Ancients.”
-Men of old, those who lived in past ages, those of whom he is about to speak.
+5. The “ancients” are men of old, those who lived in past ages, the fathers of Israel, those of whom he is about to speak.
 They were men who trusted in God, they believed in His Word.

 This is what the writer now sets out to demonstrate, that these Old Testament worthies were approved by God because they acted on the principle of faith.